-- Refer to Figure 63 which identifies Primary Active Frontage and Active Frontage Areas across the FMAC. - For Primary Active Frontage Areas A minimum of 80% of the ground level frontage should incorporate clear glazing or building entries.
+- Refer to Figure 64 which identifies Primary Active Frontage and Active Frontage Areas across the FMAC. - For Primary Active Frontage Areas A minimum of 80% of the ground level frontage should incorporate clear glazing or building entries.
 Provide ground level uses that engage with the adjoining public realm. - For Secondary Active Frontage Areas A minimum of 40% of the ground level frontage should incorporate clear glazing or building entries.
 Provide ground level uses that support surveillance of the adjoining public realm. - Materials within podium levels should be tactile and visually interesting to reinforce the human scale.
 Avoid long expanses of floor to ceiling glazing. - Buildings on corner sites should be designed to actively address both frontages at both the street and upper levels. - Upper levels of buildings should be designed to provide habitable rooms with windows or balconies that overlook the public realm. - Avoid the presentation of blanks walls to the public realm.
 Wall on boundaries that will eventually be built out should still have some form of articulation while awaiting adjoining development - i.e. art, pre-cast patterned concrete etc. - Provide embedded balconies within the podium levels above ground floor to support surveillance of the streets and adjoining public spaces. - Provide basement car parking where possible to avoid inactive building frontages.
-Where this not possible and parking needs to be provided above ground in the podium level, ensure parking levels are sleeved with active uses.
+Where this not possible and parking needs to be provided above ground in the podium level, ensure parking levels are sleeved with active uses. - Building entries should directly front the street and be clearly defined and legible from the public realm.